debruine/sim_mem/README.md

 ### Terminology (derived from broom\_mixed)

--   *terms*: the categorical or continuous predictor variables that control the expected value (i.e., enter into the linear predictor for some part of the model)
+-   *terms*: the categorical or continuous predictor variables
--   *fixed effects*: the parameters that describe the population-level effects of (categorical and continuous) predictor variables
+-   *fixed effects*: the parameters that describe the population-level effects of predictor variables
 -   *random-effect parameters*: the upper-level parameters that describe the distribution of random variables (variance, covariance, precision, standard deviation, or correlation)
 -   *random-effect values*: the values that describe the deviation of the observations in a group level from the population-level effect
 -   *grouping variable*: the categorical variable (factor) that identifies which group or cluster an observation belongs to